 Involuntary treatment and transportation services are of particular interest to us.
 However, these two factors do not clearly explicate the concepts and complexity of coercion.
 Many youth attend WT without the need of private transport services, but are surely under the coercion of parents.
 As one adolescent’s parent stated in an interview, “my son went willingly, he had some advanced notice, although he did not have an option” (Harper, 2007, p.
 113).
 Most adolescents are in some way under parent or guardian coercion to attend treatment and that these decisions are similar for parents utilizing other forms of residential treatment.
 Russell (1999) stated, “The typical client enters wilderness therapy scared, frightened, and angry, with a deeply rooted resistance to authority.
 Clients deem the intervention as being a punishment, and are angry with their parents” (p.
 241).

 Involuntary attendance is not uncommon in residential care and treatment, and is not an issue in WT alone, however, many adolescents enter WT through the potentially traumatic experience of being physically ‘taken’ against their will (Becker, 2010; Tucker et al., 2015) and adolescents have been found to “enter treatment with clinically significant levels of behavioral and emotional dysfunction” (Combs, Hoag, Roberts, & Javorski, 2015).
-Of interest to these claims of heightened distress upon intake is that Gass, Foden, Tucker(2017)identified that adolescents may receive assessment and diagnoses after arriving at the WT program It stands to reason then, that if transported, involuntarily (Tucker et al., 2016), these YOQ scores could be elevated due to the transport experience, and not represent a true day-to-day state of social and emotional functioning in the adolescent’s life (Harper, 2017).
+Of interest to these findings of heightened distress upon intake, is that adolescents often receive assessment and diagnoses after arriving at the WT program (Gass, Foden, & Tucker, 2017).
+It stands to reason then, that if transported, involuntarily (Tucker et al., 2016), these YOQ scores could be elevated due to the transport experience, and not represent a true day-to-day state of social and emotional functioning in the adolescent’s life (Harper, 2017).
 That said, it also evident that most adolescents are externally motivated, if not coerced, to enter therapeutic treatment (Duncan, Miller, & Sparks, 2007).
 The transportation process often unfolds without the adolescent’s prior knowledge, and with decisions often based on parent communications with the program admissions staff, and without inclusion of a clinical assessment or recommendation from a physician, therapist or judge (Gass et al., 2017; Hardy, 2011; Tucker et al., 2015).

 Bettman and Tucker (2011) conducted research on one WT program with “mostly” involuntary clients and found adolescents reported a reduced confidence in the availability and responsiveness of parents, and reduced empathy toward their parents’ feelings.
 Overall, this study showed a deterioration of scores of parent-child attachment relationship following WT.
 The researchers theorized this failing attachment was a result of the parent(s) decision to admit youth into WT involuntarily and with the use of transport services.
-In a study of family involvement in WT, parents reported significant struggles in deciding to have their children admitted to WT without their consent (Harper, 2007).
+In a study of family involvement in WT, parents reported significant discomfort in deciding to have their children admitted to WT without their consent (Harper, 2007).
 Parents expressed guilt for their inability to handle their own family issues, and feared rejection from their children and potential shame among their friends and community for sending their child away against their will.
 Harper (2007) also found parents believed their children would be safer in WT than they were at home in their pre-treatment state of crisis, and that the separation was meaningful.
-Still, there is much to be questioned about the use of transport services, its impact on adolescents, and ethical use in residential treatment (Becker, 2010; Tucker et al., 2015, 2018).
+Still, there is much to be questioned about the use of transport services, its short and long-term impact on adolescents, and its ethical use in residential treatment (Becker, 2010; Tucker et al., 2015, 2018).

 The studies in question